pdt-eg/p2-mirror/README.md

 If you want to add your updatesite to the mirror follow these steps:

 1. Fork the repo
-2. Copy _empty.b3aggrcon and fill with new repository
+2. Copy _empty.aggrcon and fill with new repository
-3. Add contributions tag to mirror.b3aggr
+3. Add contributions tag to mirror.aggr
 3. Add your feature via [b3 editor](https://wiki.eclipse.org/Eclipse_b3/aggregator/manual)
 4. Send us a pull request